faridamiri/AspxSimpleChart/README.md

-# AspxSimpleChart
+# Aspx Simple Charting
+make a simple chart in Asp is so easy

-this is a sample of charting in aspx
+##this is a sample charting in aspx

-Create A database (in this Example CountryByGdp) and crerate a table for example
+###1-Create A database (in this Example CountryByGdp) in SQL SERVER
+###2- crerate a table for example as below:

 `CREATE TABLE [dbo].[cgdp] `